-Bonus Tip: Wherever you decide to teach, you can always increase your earnings by Teaching English Online.
+Bonus Tip: Wherever you decide to teach ESL abroad, you can always increase your earnings by Teaching English Online.

-With demand for online English language instruction skyrocketing worldwide, teaching English online provides TEFL certified teachers with opportunities to earn extra pay at virtually any time from anywhere in the world.
-Most teachers are able to make at least $10-$20 (USD) an hour & hours are very flexible.
+With demand for online English language instruction skyrocketing worldwide, teaching English online provides TEFL certified teachers with opportunities to earn extra pay at virtually any time from anywhere in the world, including your own home.
+Most starting teachers are able to make at least $10-$20 (USD) an hour & hours are very flexible.